callowayproject/bump-my-version/README.md

 ```

 Inputs for the bump-my-version action are:

 1. `args` - The arguments to pass to the `bump-my-version bump [args]` command.
 See the CLI documentation for more information.
 2. `github-token` - The GitHub token to use for committing and tagging.
 This is optional.

 Output:

 1. `bumped` - Boolean flag for whether the version was bumped.
 2. `previous-version` - Version before bump was performed.
 3. `current-version` - Version after performing bump.

 If you want to ensure that workflows set up with on-push trigger will also start based on those newly pushed commits or tags, you need to provide a custom personal access token (PAT).
-See [here](https://github.com/orgs/community/discussions/25702).
+See [this discussion](https://github.com/orgs/community/discussions/25702).

 ## Development & Contributing

 Thank you, contributors!
-You can find a full list here: https://github.com/callowayproject/bump-my-version/graphs/contributors
+You can find a full list here: <https://github.com/callowayproject/bump-my-version/graphs/contributors>

 See also our [CONTRIBUTING.md](https://github.com/callowayproject/bump-my-version/blob/master/CONTRIBUTING.md)